Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 History and customs of the Mid-Autumn festival

 The Mid-Autumn Festival celebrations date back more than 2,000 years.
-The word “Mid-Autumn” first appeared in the famous ancient book Zhou Li (The Zhou Rituals, a book telling the rituals in the Zhou Dynasty).
+The word “Mid-Autumn” first appeared in the famous ancient book Zhou Li (The Zhou Rituals).

 As early as the Wei Jin Yuefu “Midnight Forty Songs”, there was a song “Autumn with Moon” that described: